 Note: This blog post is from 2008.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Folks, if you're trying to use the CF8 Debugger (something I've written about a lot), you may get this error when first setting things up:
+And I may revise the content as necessary.Folks, if you're trying to use the CF8 Debugger (something I've written about a lot), you may get this error when first setting things up:

 Test Debugger Failed An RDS connection was established but the line debugger could not be contacted.
 The server gave the following message: